tomswartz07/linux-configs/README.md

 --------------
 Clone the repository and unpack the various .files to the appropriate location

+I have included a file `metadata.common` to help map the default locations for each dotfile.

-The vast majority of the files can be stored in the `$HOME` folder.
+The vast majority of the files should be stored in the `$HOME` folder.